1) Text photos (optional)

 Commonly serviced in Mesa and nearby East Valley neighborhoods (Las Sendas, Eastmark, Gold Canyon, Apache Junction, Gilbert, Queen Creek).
 Timing varies by species—this is a “most common” list for recognition and planning.

 Yes.
 Free on-site estimates are available within the service area.
-On-site estimate required for final pricing.
+Final pricing is confirmed on-site.

 Sometimes.
 Clear photos can allow a ballpark range, but final pricing depends on size, access, targets, and hazards.
-On-site estimate required for final pricing.
+Final pricing is confirmed on-site.

 No. If power lines are involved at all, contact SRP.
-Bynum Tree and Landscape will not work on trees that involve power lines.
+Bynum Tree and Landscape does not perform tree work involving power lines.

 More sitewide: Tree Service FAQs • Overview: Services • Proof: Reviews • Photos: Before/After • Request: Contact / Estimate